woody6402/TL-WPA8630P/README.md

 ## Derived from

-Python code adapted and derived from TL-WPA4220 (so maybe this device type is als working)<br>
+Python code adapted and derived from TL-WPA4220 (so maybe this device type is also working)<br>
 see: https://github.com/3v1n0/TL-WPA4220-python

 ---